Originally published in Interfax-Україна on March 22, 2019.

 We’ve been conducting training for our suppliers and shown them how we go about procuring medicines, so more and more companies are expressing a willingness to take part in the tenders.

-Furthermore, there’s another crucial factor that allows to cut prices: we sign long-term agreements when procuring medicines.
+Furthermore, there’s another crucial factor that allows prices to be cut: we sign long-term agreements when procuring medicines.

 How many long-term agreements for medicines have you signed?